Noi Noi’s Pi Mai Lao

 Reflection

-After working on this project, I realized how much work goes into a children’s book containing many detailed images.
-Though I tried to approach it with a simplistic style, it felt lacking in a way that made it too flat rather than an aesthetically pleasing simplistic style.
-I also learned a bit more about my culture in the process and the different symbols attached to the things we do.
-For instance, the annual pageant reflects the legend of Pi Mai and how there was a king with seven daughters.
-It created a deeper connection between me and my culture while helping to showcase my growth as an artist through a sentimental piece that I feel captures a bit of my childhood with my grandmother.
+After working on this project, I realized how much work goes into a children's book with many detailed images.
+Though I aimed for a simplistic style, it sometimes felt flat rather than aesthetically pleasing.
+I also learned more about my culture in the process — the annual pageant reflects the legend of Pi Mai and a king with seven daughters.
+It created a deeper connection to my heritage while showcasing my growth as an artist through a piece that captures a bit of my childhood with my grandmother.